jri/dm3-topicmaps/README.md

 * Create a new topicmap by choosing *New Topicmap...* from the Topicmap menu.

-* Rename a topicmap by revealing it -- topicmaps themselfs are topics and can be revealed and edited like any other topic.
+* Rename a topicmap by revealing it -- topicmaps are topics themself and can be revealed and edited like any other topic.

 * Delete a topicmap by revealing it, and then delete it (just like any other topic).

 * Search for a topicmap by using the usual *By Time*, *By Type*, oder *By Text* (search by topicmap name) searches.

-* Behind the scenes every topic (and relation) contained in a topicmap is explicitely related to that topicmap (by means of regular relations).
-That enables you both: 1) For any selected topic you can see (in the detail panel, right hand side) in which topicmaps it is involved, and 2) By revealing the topicmap itself you get a listing of all the contained topics (again in the detail panel).
+* Behind the scenes topicmaps are topics themself and every topic (and relation) contained in a topicmap is explicitely related to that topicmap (by means of regular relations).
+That enables you both: 1) For any selected topic you can see (in the detail panel, right hand side) in which topicmaps it is involved, and 2) By revealing the topicmap (topic) itself you get a listing of all the contained topics (again in the detail panel).
 This provides you an overview for large topicmaps.

 Issues